 Cosy, familiar, and easy to make, modern one-pot recipes are far away from those uninspiring students or campers’ meals.
 In fact, nowadays variations on the theme mean both creative cuisine and sustainability while maintaining the simplicity and energy savings of one-pot cooking.

-For those midlife women not familiar with the concept yet, one-pot meals don’t necessarily have to be in a pot; try cooking everything in a pan, a tray, a slow cooker, or a sheet pan.
-A one-pot meal also doesn’t require hours of cooking: it is as comforting as it is convenient and can be easily adapted to be vegetarian, meat-lovers, or the seafood special, depending on what you add in.
+For those midlife women dreaming of delicious quick dinners and not familiar with the concept yet, one-pot meals don’t necessarily have to be in a pot; try cooking everything in a pan, a tray, a slow cooker, or a sheet pan.
+A one-pot meal also doesn’t require hours of cooking: it is as comforting as it is convenient and can be easily adapted to be vegetarian, meat-lovers, or seafood special, depending on what you add in.
 A great way to be more sustainable at home, too.

 In her latest cookbook, “One: Pot, Pan, Planet“, Anna Jones, for instance, invites us to enjoy flavourful, climate-friendly meals combined with small, manageable, daily steps that can help make the world we live in better for future generations.